-Placed in service dates for tax credit purposes must be established for all buildings using credits, including acquisition credits, which are treated as a separate building for tax credit purposes.
+Placed in service dates for HTC purposes must be established for all buildings using HTCs, including acquisition HTCs, which are treated as a separate building for HTC purposes.
 Generally, the placed in service date for a newly constructed building or for rehabilitation expenditures in an existing building, is the date when the first unit in the building is certified as available for occupancy.
-The placed in service date for acquisition credits is generally the date of the acquisition of the building.
+The placed in service date for acquisition HTCs is generally the date of the acquisition of the building.
 It is highly recommended that owners/developers of projects financed with the proceeds of tax exempt volume limited bonds seek the appropriate legal and bond professional advice on these matters.